aakash140799/Algorithms/StableMatching/README.md

     want to find a many-to-one stable matching.
 Note that, some hospitals may be left partially filled or some doctors may be left unmatched.

-- Hospital/Resident Couple problem
+- **Hospital/Resident Couple problem**

     Hosiptal/Resident Couple problem is similar to Hospital/Resident Problem, with one extra condition.
 We are also given a set of pairing of doctors.
-Two doctors in a pair want to be matched to same hospital.
+Two doctors in a pair always want to be matched to same hospital.

-- Assignment Matching
+- **Assignment Matching**

+    The problem instance has a number of agents and a number of tasks.
+Any agent can be assigned to perform any task, incurring some cost that may vary depending on the agent-task assignment.
+It is required to perform as many tasks as possible by assigning at most one agent to each task and at most one task to each agent, in such a way that the total cost of the assignment is minimized.

-- Matching With Contracts
+- **Matching With Contracts**

+    Yet to be added

 **Applications:**
 - Stable matching is used to assign medical students to their first hospitals.